robrich/DevOps-Pipeline-for-.NET-Apps-and-Databases-Workshop/CHAPTER_2_App_First_Build/02-git-server/README.md

 2. Type `git remote add origin c:\git-server\DotNetWebsite`.
 This creates a link from our project to the "server".

+   If you're using Git Bash you'll need to change the path to the unix-friendly slashes.
+Type `git remote add origin /c/git-server/DotNetWebsite`.

 3. Type `git push origin master`.
 This pushes the source code to the server.

 4. Type `git branch -u origin/master`.
 This links the current local branch to the server's branch.